The most popular Desert Rose (Adenium obesum) is a perennial succulent tree native to the sub-Saharan parts of the Arabian Peninsula and Africa.

 What Potting Mix Is Best For A Desert Rose?

-A commercial cactus mix will do, but you may wish to add perlite for more drainage and bit of peat moss for more water retention.
+A commercial cactus mix will do, but you may wish to add perlite for more drainage and a bit of peat moss for more water retention.

-Read this Desert Rose soil mix article.
+Related: Read this Desert Rose soil mix article.